Search

 The Chinese have a history of testing positive

-At the 1998 world championships in Perth, four Chinese competitors were sent home after testing positive for steroids.
-It came a week after one of their team mates and her coach were caught smuggling human growth hormone at Sydney Airport.
+During the 1998 world championships in Perth, four Chinese athletes were sent home due to positive steroid tests.
+This incident occurred just a week after one of their teammates, along with her coach, was apprehended for attempting to smuggle human growth hormone at Sydney Airport.

-China’s top backstroke swimmer and record holder Ouyang Kunpeng, now 29, was given a lifetime ban after he tested positive for the same substance a month before the 2008 Beijing Olympics.
-The ban was later changed to two years.
+Ouyang Kunpeng, China’s top backstroke swimmer and record holder, aged 29, faced a lifetime ban after testing positive for the same substance merely a month prior to the 2008 Beijing Olympics.
+However, this ban was later reduced to two years.

-And in June Chinese state media said 16-year-old Li Zhesi, part of the country’s winning team at the 2009 World Championships, had tested positive for a performance-enhancing drug, EPO, which boosts the body’s oxygen supplies.
+Moreover, in June, Chinese state media reported that 16-year-old Li Zhesi, a member of the national team that won at the 2009 World Championships, had been found positive for EPO, a performance-enhancing drug that increases the body’s oxygen levels.

-And he said Miss Ye’s performance had brought ‘back a lot of awful memories’ of Irish swimmer Michelle Smith’s winning performance at the Atlanta Olympics in 1996.
+He mentioned that Miss Ye’s performance had resurrected ‘a lot of terrible memories’ regarding Irish swimmer Michelle Smith’s triumph at the Atlanta Olympics in 1996.

 by Rahndi Ghit